Flexible paper or

-Peeling strength is key
+Peel strength is key

-– The process showed that it was important to have the right peel strength between metal and substrate, yet low enough peel strength between metal and carrier, Robert Öhman, head of R&D at Skultuna Induflex, explains.
+“The process showed that it was important to have the right peel strength between metal and substrate, while keeping the peel strength sufficiently low between metal and carrier”, explains Robert Öhman, Head of R&D at Skultuna Induflex.

 Successful flexible paper and fabric lamination solutions

-– I think this type of research and invention is a key factor to success – using curiosity and imagination to methodical work.
-And we will solve the new challenges too, concludes Robert Öhman.
+“I think this type of research and invention , combining curiosity and imagination with methodical work, is a key factor for success.
+And we will solve the future challenges as well”, concludes Robert Öhman.